tbnorth/check_state/README.md

 for the `work` and `home` instances respectively.

-If two instances of a project have exactly the same layout (same common base folder etc.), e.g. `project2`, the `folder` element for one instance can just reference a different instance.
-In this case `folder` is a string starting with `:` rather than a list.
+If two instances of a project have exactly the same layout (same common base folder etc.), e.g. `project2`, the `folders` element for one instance can just reference a different instance.
+In this case `folders` is a string starting with `:` rather than a list.

 ## To do